 23. Understand that family transitions like illness or a death in the family can affect a child’s moods, behavior, and ability to focus.
 If your child suddenly develops moodiness or anxiety, give her a safe space to talk about what's on her mind and listen to her carefully.

 25. Make sure your child gets enough sleep at night (9-10 hours).
 Sleep deprivation leads to inattentiveness, impulsiveness, and irritability.
-(A new study found that when kids got a good night's sleep, their attention and focusing at school improve.)
+A new study found that when kids got a good night's sleep, their attention and focus at school improve.

 26. Encourage your child to read.
 Reading has a calming influence, especially before bed.
 Research has shown that light from electronic screens before bedtime can disrupt sleep.

-27. Limit sugery foods.
-Although little research has been done on the effect of sugar on children's mood, many parents notice that kids become over-active after eating sugary foods.
+27. Limit sugary foods.
+Although little research has been done on the effect of sugar on children's mood, many parents notice that kids become overactive after eating sugary foods.

 28. Have family dinners.
 Children feel safe and secure when their day has a predictable structure.
 At the dinner table, encourage everyone in the family to say at least one positive thing about their day.

 29. Make sure your child has plenty of opportunities for non-goal directed creative play.

 30. Tell your child you love her every day.
 Children need to feel they are loved for themselves and not only for their achievements.
 Of course, telling a child “good job” once in a while is fine.